The most bio-diverse river in the Northern hemisphere.

 Sugar Hill Loop Trail

 This well-maintained hiking and biking trail extends nearly 8 miles around and over Sugar Hill, the large ridge north of Oxbow Lake Park.
-The trail climbs steeply to the ridge and then curves back...See details
+The trail climbs steeply to the ridge and then curves back around near the dam at the eastern end of Oxbow lake.
+The Lower River Trail traverses the banks of the State Scenic Clinch River.
+This river is home to several species of endangered freshwater mussels.
+F...See details